Lameguy64/n00brom/readme.md

   swap trick method, is only effective if you have a licensed PS1 CD-ROM with a matching region inserted prior to swapping it with your CD-R or imported disc.

-* TTY over SIO: Specifies if a custom TTY hook which directs TTY messages through stdout to the serial port should be installed.
-The hook also directs incoming input from serial to stdin, so BIOS stdio input functions such as gets() and getchar() can be used.
-Calling ioctl(0, 0, 0) can be used to determine if there's pending input, it returns non-zero if there's input pending.
+* TTY Interface: Specifies if a custom TTY device which directs TTY messages through stdout should be installed.
+Interfaces can be serial or Xplorer, the latter of which uses the parallel port interface provided by the cartridge.
+  The hook also directs incoming input to stdin so BIOS stdio input functions such as gets() and getchar() can be used to acquire user input.
+Use ioctl(0, FIOCSCAN, 0) or ioctl(0, (('f'<<8)|2), 0) to test for pending input asynchronously, as it returns non-zero if there's input.
+The Xplorer interface cannot buffer key presses unlike the serial interface.

+* PCDRV (Xplorer only): If enabled, n00bROM will install a special pcdrv device to the kernel, permitting the ability to access files directly from the host PC using BIOS file functions.
+This is akin to the pcdrv feature found in Caetla and official PS1 development environments.
+PCDRV through break instructions are not supported however.

 * Exception: Specifies if n00bROM's exception handler should be installed.
   The exception handler will trap any unhandled exceptions (ie. a software crash) and display a hexdump of all CPU registers which can be used to